usnistgov/fipy/INSTALLATION.rst

       .. attention::

-         Successively building an environment can be unpredictable, as later packages may conflict with earlier ones.
+         Successively updating an environment can be unpredictable, as later packages may conflict with earlier ones.
 Unfortunately, ``conda env create`` `does not support multiple environment files
          <https://github.com/conda/conda/issues/9294>`_.